-Board member Gene MacDonald has generously donated his small railroad museum and its contents, along with the railroad signal and “put-put” railcar currently displayed beside the building, to the Vanceboro Historical Society.
-The town has given us permission to relocate the building, signal and railcar to an area adjacent to the current museum.
-Our goal is to raise funds to renovate the building as a three season museum space that will house an interactive railroad display.
+Board member Gene MacDonald generously donated his small railroad museum and its contents to VHS, along with a railroad signal and “putt-putt” railcar displayed beside the building.
+The town gave us permission and, with generous volunteer support, we have now relocated the building, signal and railcar to an area adjacent to the current museum.
+Our goal is a three season museum space that will house interactive railroad displays.

-Renovating the building will entail interior and exterior repair and reconstruction, electrical installation, and ensuring accessibility.
+Renovating the building entails interior and exterior repair and reconstruction, electrical installation, and a ramp to ensure accessibility.
 We are currently fundraising for this project and welcome any support.
+No donation is too small.

-Our goal is to share the unique and historically important history of the transcontinental railroad and the role Vanceboro, as the U.S. point of entry, played.
-Below is a photo gallery of the building and artifacts in their current locations, as well as the railroad display in our museum, constructed with artifacts Gene has now donated to the VHS.
+Our goal is to share the unique and historically important history of the transcontinental railroad and the role Vanceboro played, as a major U.S. point of entry.
+Below is a photo gallery of the building, car and signal in their original location, as well as the current railroad display in our museum, constructed with a selection of artifacts that will soon move into the new museum.

 The current railroad display uses VHS museum photos with various select artifacts from the MacDonald collection.
 The new building will offer a great deal more exhibit space to share maps, additional artifacts and their stories, historical documents and the history of the Vanceboro station and yard.